 In this story, Jesus tells us that our vision of God’s future is entirely too small and uses as an example the plight of women in his day.

 Back then a woman’s status and survival depended entirely on being attached to a man.
 When the Sadducees, who did not believe in life after death, told their tale of woe about a woman who was shuttled from one brother to another each time one died, their concluding question sounded an alert for Jesus:

 “To whom will she belong in heaven?”

 To the Sadducees, resurrection from the dead implied a continuation of life as it is on earth.
-Jesus, on the other hand, wanted to show that his vision of heaven implied transformation, a whole new way of being.
+Jesus, on the other hand, wanted to show that his vision of life after death implied transformation, a whole new way of being.

 In the case the Sadducees presented, that meant a total change in the status and importance of women.

 Jesus was saying that in the resurrection there will be no more giving women away as if they were property.
 In their resurrection women will be full persons, just as men will be.

 St. Paul understood this perfectly when he wrote his letter to the Galatians: “There is no longer Jew or Greek; there is no longer slave or free; there is no longer male or female; for all of you are one in Christ Jesus.”